Let’s look closer at Seti’s shabti – no I mean REALLY look!

 3. Create Your Own Classroom Museum

-In the film ‘Jess’s story’, Jess talks about what objects are ‘worthy’ of being kept in Leeds Museums.
+In the video film below Jess talks about what objects are ‘worthy’ of being kept in Leeds Museums.
 To explore the idea of ‘value’ and ‘worth’ you could create your own Classroom Museum.
-Also see Supporting Links for a full learning story on how to create a museum in your classroom.
+Also see 'Make a Museum' in Related Stories for our ideas on how to create a museum in your classroom.